Genez-io/genez-io.github.io/content/posts/10-ts-mistakes.md

 # meta data end
 ---

-# 10 Common Mistakes in Typescript Development

 We will walk through the most common 10 mistakes from the TypeScript world, hoping to write cleaner, more reliable code.

 Below are the subjects we will address:

 1. [Overuse of type "any"](#1-overuse-of-type-any)